j-rockwell/kame/README.md

 Start all applications using <code>docker-compose up --build</code>

-If successful you will see the frontend running on <code>localhost:3000</code>, backend services on <code>localhost:8080</code> and mongo/redis on their default ports.
+If successful you will see the frontend running on <code>localhost:3000</code>, admin running on <code>localhost:3001</code>, backend services on <code>localhost:8080</code> and mongo/redis on their default ports.
 &nbsp;

 <h3>Project Contents</h3>